Why should you move to Denmark?

 You can live your whole life in Denmark without a car.
 Use your bicycle and public transport such as trains and buses between cities!
 The metro system is useful in Copenhagen too.

 If you enjoy drinking, there’s one more reason to live in Denmark.

-The price of alcohol is relatively low in the supermarkets, and there is not much control like in other Nordic countries.
+The price of alcohol is relatively low in supermarkets, and there is no control like in other Nordic countries.

-Also, Denmark is famous for Carlsberg so that you can try from where it was made.
+Also, Denmark is famous for Carlsberg, so that you can try it from where it was made.

 9. The work-life balance

 Denmark is a great place to work.
 I love the work-life balance here!